symentis/grails-audit-logging-plugin/README.md

-# Grails Audit Logging Plugin
+# Grails Audit Logging Plugin (Grails 3.0-3.2.x)

-The Grails Audit Logging plugin for Grails 3.x adds generic event based Audit Logging to a Grails project and also adds support to domain models for hooking into the GORM events system.
+The Grails Audit Logging plugin for Grails 3 adds generic event based Audit Logging to a Grails project and also adds support to domain models for hooking into the GORM events system.

 ## Documentation
  * For Grails 3.x release documentation, see [Plugin Documentation](https://robertoschwald.github.io/grails-audit-logging-plugin/latest/)